owendiche-sys/Energy-Consumption-Forecasting/README.md

-\## Results Summary
+## Results Summary

-\- The SARIMA model captured trends and seasonal patterns in daily energy usage
+- The SARIMA model captured trends and seasonal patterns in daily energy usage

-\- Forecast accuracy was reasonable as indicated by MAE, RMSE, and MAPE metrics
+- Forecast accuracy was reasonable as indicated by MAE, RMSE, and MAPE metrics

-\- Time-series decomposition highlighted weekday/weekend differences and seasonal effects
+- Time-series decomposition highlighted weekday/weekend differences and seasonal effects

----

-\## Future Work

-\- Hyperparameter tuning for SARIMA or trying Prophet/LSTM models

-\- Forecasting at higher granularity (hourly)

-\- Incorporating external variables like temperature or holidays to improve predictions